 The Lord needs more than the half-hearted faith and obedience of lukewarm disciples.
 Let us seek stability in our devotion to Him.

-In an insightful and humorous way, Elder Clark examines some of the common diseases that plague men's characters—and shows that Christ can cure them.
+Elder Clark examines some of the common diseases that plague men's characters and shows that Christ gives spiritual healing.